denten-books/plain-text/2-device.md

 successive turn of abstraction brings the buried symbol closer to the reader.

-Despite the effort to transcend the page, formalist poetics (both in art and in scholarship) fell short of producing a theory of technique.
-For the Russians, the idea of *priem* as an idea that encompassed both the device and the approach to using it, was simply a given.
-Thus in his "Art as Device," Shklovsky writes:
+Despite the effort to transcend the page, formalist poetics (both in art and in scholarship) fell short of producing an explicit theory of technique.
+For example, in his "Art as Device," Shklovsky writes:

 "The word of poetic schools amounts to the aggregation and the discovery of new devices/techniques [*priem*] for the arrangement and the processing of linguistic material, and, in particular, more so with the rearrangement of figure [*obraz*] rather than with its creation" [@brik_poetika_1919, 102].

-The work of poetry or fiction could not therefore be reduced to a type of figurative thinking.
-Rather, for Shklovsky and his fellow travellers artistic production amounted to novel "arrangement and the processing" of language material.
-Art was defined in terms of device and technique rather than in terms of symbol or figuration.
-To write literature for the formalists was not merely to speak in figurative language, but to invent new figurations which could cut across prosaic and habituated norms of speaking [@brik_poetika_1919, 103].
+Poetry or fiction should not be reduced to a type of figurative thinking, in other words.
+Rather, for Shklovsky and his fellow travellers artistic production amounts to novel "arrangement and the processing" of language material.
+Therefore, art must be understood in terms of device and technique rather than in terms of symbol or figuration.
+To write literature is not merely to speak in figurative language, but to invent new figurations capable of cutting across prosaic and habituated norms of speaking [@brik_poetika_1919, 103].
 In this, Shklovsky places novelty at a premium.
 But what counts for figuration itself he does not say.
-He merely lists a possible combinations of existing tropes---synecdoche, parallelism, analogy---which, in different combinations produce the effect of either poetic innovation or prosaic commonplace.
+He merely lists possible combinations of existing tropes---synecdoche, parallelism, analogy---which, in different combinations produce the effect of either poetic innovation or prosaic commonplace.

 Thus even as they skirted the idea of materialist poetics, the formalists were not quite able to transcend the limits of ideation and ideology.
 Analysis